Patater/manual-git/manuscript/loading.md

 ### Which Slot-1 Device should I buy?

-As there are no homebrew produced devices made by hombrew people for homebrew people (yet), we regretfully have to buy devices designed and sold for piracy when buying NoPass or Slot-1 devices.
+As there are no homebrew produced devices made by homebrew people for homebrew people (yet), we regretfully have to buy devices designed and sold for piracy when buying NoPass or Slot-1 devices.
 That said, the most important feature to consider when buying one of these devices is DLDI support.